jschwarzwalder/aws-sdk-php/docs/guide/promises.rst

     $s3 = $sdk->createS3();
     $ddb = $sdk->createDynamoDb();

-    // Create a generator that yields promises.
+    // Create a generator that yields promises
     $promiseGenerator = function () use ($s3, $ddb) {
         yield $s3->listBucketsAsync();
         yield $ddb->listTablesAsync();
         // yield other promises as needed...
     };

-    // Execute the tasks yielded by the generator concurrently while limit the
+    // Execute the tasks yielded by the generator concurrently while limiting the
-    // maximum number of concurrent promises to 5.
+    // maximum number of concurrent promises to 5
     $promise = Promise\each_limit($promiseGenerator(), 5);

-    // Waiting on an EachPromise will wait on the entire task queue to complete.
+    // Waiting on an EachPromise will wait on the entire task queue to complete
     $promise->wait();

-Promise coroutines
+Promise Coroutines
 ~~~~~~~~~~~~~~~~~~

 One of the more powerful features of the Guzzle promises library is that it
 allows you to use promise coroutines that make writing asynchronous workflows
-seem more like writing more traditional synchronous workflows.
-In fact, the SDK
+seem more like writing traditional synchronous workflows.
+In fact, the |sdk-php|
-utilizes coroutine promises in most of the high level abstractions.
+uses coroutine promises in most of the high-level abstractions.

 Imagine you wanted to create several buckets and upload a file to the bucket
 when the bucket becomes available, and you'd like to do this all concurrently
 so that it happens as fast as possible.
-This can be easily done by combining
+You can do this easily by combining
 multiple coroutine promises together using the ``all()`` promise function.

 .. code-block:: php